-The proposed works are to make safe existing works by restacking of the wall to restore a stable slope without loose rocks and concrete that could be dislodged during erosion events.
+The proposed works are to make safe the existing works by removal of unsuitable materials and restacking of the rubble to restore a stable slope without loose rocks and concrete that could be dislodged during erosion events on the top level of the seaward facing layer.

-The proposed works will make public access safer by moving dislodged rock and concrete from the base of the existing wall and replacing these on the repaired slope.
+The proposed works will make public access safer by moving loose or dislodged rock.

-The completed repair works will improve public access along the beach.
+The completed repair works will have a similar footprint to present and will not reduce public access.